XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/4_tx_history.py", language="py", start_with="def add_tx_from_sub", end_before="if __name__") }}

 As before, you can test your wallet app with your own test account if you use the [Testnet Faucet](xrp-testnet-faucet.html) and the [Transaction Sender](tx-sender.html).
 On the Faucet page, select **Get Testnet credentials** (or use the same credentials from before).
 Input either the address or secret when you open your wallet app.
-Then, on the Transaction Sender page, paste your address into the **Destination Address** field, click **Initialize**, click various transaction buttons to see how your wallet displays the results.
+On the Transaction Sender page, paste your address into the **Destination Address** field, click **Initialize**, then click various transaction buttons to see how your wallet displays the results.

 ### 5. Send XRP

 **Full code for this step:** [`5_send_xrp.py`]({{target.github_forkurl}}/tree/{{target.github_branch}}/content/_code-samples/build-a-wallet/py/5_send_xrp.py)

 Until now, you've made the app able to view data from the ledger, and it's capable of showing the transactions an account has received.
 Now it's finally time to make the app capable of _sending_ transactions.
-For now, you can stick to just sending [direct XRP payments](direct-xrp-payments.html) because there are more complexities involved in sending [issued tokens](issued-currencies.html).
+For now, you can stick to sending [direct XRP payments](direct-xrp-payments.html) because there are more complexities involved in sending [issued tokens](issued-currencies.html).

 The main window gets a new "Send XRP" button: